-“Those who wait on the LORD shall renew their strength; they shall soar on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
-Isaiah 40:31
+“Those who wait on the LORD shall renew their strength; they shall mount up on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
+Isaiah 40:31 (NKJV)

 Waiting on God, seeking Him, His presence, renews our strength.
-Last month I shared my thoughts about why we should wait on God instead of running ahead of Him to make life work our way.
-But waiting on God also means waiting for Him in the secret place – the place of intimacy with God.
+Waiting on God not only means not running ahead of Him, but also waiting for Him in the secret place – the place of intimacy with God.

-Think about the last time you were completely calm, with the world and the noises around you shut out.
-Your last evening spent in intentional quiet solitude.
+Think about the last occasion spent in intentional, quiet solitude, with the world and the noises around you shut out.

-Amazingly, despite our hustle and the constant occupation of our mind, God still finds a way to speak to us.
-I wonder how intense and clear His voice would be if we only took time out and be still, seek His face and wait for Him to meet with us.
+Astonishingly, despite our hustle and the constant occupation of our mind, God still finds a way to speak to us.
+I wonder how intense and clear His voice would be if we only took time out to be still, seek His face and wait for God to meet with us.